 Support for multi-tenancy and flexible data retention options help customers only pay for what they need.
-A flexible solution will also typically be easier to implement with an existing IT infrastructure.
+A flexible solution will also typically be easier to implement with existing IT infrastructure.

 Integrated threat intelligence for detection and enrichment from leading 3rd party feeds in combination with proprietary feeds.
 Threat Intelligence is an excellent way to scale a cybersecurity team’s scope and offensive capability without adding more team members.

-The Next Advancements in Endpoint Protection
+The Next Advancements in Endpoint Security

-EPP solutions should be multi-tenant by design, a consideration of key importance to large organizations.
+EPP solutions should be multi-tenant by design, a consideration of crucial importance to large organizations.
 Comprehensive role-based access control (RBAC) is a key component of any Zero Trust security model, providing the flexibility for security administrators to provide the minimum set of privileges and access to the right users to get their job done.

-An endpoint protection platform would not be much of a platform if it did not integrate with other solutions in the security stack.
+An endpoint security platform would not be much of a platform if it did not integrate with other solutions in the security stack.
 Look for an API-first architecture: anything a user can do in the UI should be accessible via the API.
 A healthy platform marketplace can be an indicator of such an API-first design.

 Moreover, the platform should be able to ingest data from a variety of sources (e.g., threat intelligence, cloud workloads, IoT devices), recognizing patterns across the stack and distilling actionable insights from this data quickly and efficiently.
 This begins to move beyond EPP and into the realm of XDR, or Extended Data and Response.